NuCOS/angular-bokeh/Readme.md

 ```

-Before running the setup script make sure Node.js **16.x** is installed
+Angular 12 requires Node.js **16.x**.
+Before running the setup script make sure
-system-wide.
-On Debian/Ubuntu based systems you can use the NodeSource
+this version is installed system-wide.
+On Debian/Ubuntu based systems you can
-packages:
+use the NodeSource packages:

 ```bash
 curl -fsSL https://deb.nodesource.com/setup_16.x | sudo -E bash -